Our studies on the Church and associated topics are being totally rewritten and new topics are being added.

 When it comes to the perfecting of the saints in our core text, the scriptures talk about spiritual maturity.
 The five ascension gift ministries have been given to us to help us grow more and more in Christ each day.
 In so doing the believer gains better understanding of the things of God and grows up into adulthood so that he or she can I turn be fruitful and able to reproduce and become a parent to new converts and so the cycle goes on.

-It is often stated that the Gifts of the Spirit as listed in 1 Corinthians chapters 12 to 14 and the Ministry Gifts that we are discussing now were temporary only, given the help establish the church and that when the foundational apostles eventually died, they were no longer available.
+As have already touched on, it is often stated that the Gifts of the Spirit as listed in 1 Corinthians chapters 12 to 14 and the Ministry Gifts that we are discussing now were temporary only, given the help establish the church and that when the foundational apostles eventually died, they were no longer available.

 The phrase “until that which is perfect is come” as seen in 1 Corinthians 13:10, is used to substantiate such claims, but when we look at the very intent and purpose of the ministry gifts, Paul clearly reveals that they have been given for definite purposes-